wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 resources.
 In particular, AWS groups related endpoints into _services_, such as EC2, S3, just to name two out of the 400+.

-I remember when I started learning AWS in 2018 I felt lost among the three letter acronyms; I didn't know if I wanted EC2, ECS or EKS, or if I should choose EBS or EFS when running an instance in VPC.
+I remember starting working with AWS in 2018: I felt lost among the three letter acronyms; I didn't know if I wanted EC2, ECS or EKS, or if I should choose EBS or EFS when running an instance in VPC.